 Club drugs is an umbrella term that encompasses a wide variety of substances, most of which are stimulants in pill form.
 These pills are known to provide energy and a feeling of euphoria, along with dramatically lowered inhibitions, making them popular on the dance party scene.
-Read on to learn more about abuse of club drugs, including the different types of drugs in this category and their effects.
+Read on to learn more about abuse and effects of club drugs, including the different types of drugs in this category.

 Methylenedioxymethamphetamine (MDMA, Ecstasy, E, X, Molly)

 This drug is a type of amphetamine that lasts about three to six hours, allowing users to dance for the duration.
 It’s also a mild hallucinogen.
 Negative effects include increased risk for dehydration, hypertension, heart failure, and drastically increased body temperature.
 Long term abuse can lead to mental health problems, including depression, anxiety, and paranoia; difficulties with cognitive function, including confusion and memory loss, and problem sleeping.

 Commonly used as a date rape drug, GHB depresses the central nervous system for up to four hours, causing both a sedative effect and euphoria.
 These effects are particularly pronounced, and much more grave, when combined with alcohol.
 GHB dramatically slows breathing and heart rate, often leading to overdose.

 This substance, which can be snorted, taken orally, injected, or smoked, is an intense central nervous system stimulant.
 Users show agitation, excitement, and increased physical activity, along with a lack of appetite.
 With long term use, methamphetamine can cause dramatic weight loss, psychosis, paranoia, and damaging physical effects (particularly to the brain and heart).

 Ketamine (Special K)